 Just a few blocks from Highway 280 is the Historic Village at Brewton-Parker College.
 Follow the signs from Louisville Road just off of Highway 280 for the Cooper-Conner House (c.
-1798) and the Thompson House (c.
-1842).
+1779), the Connor Stable, the Berry C. Thompson House (c.
+1842), and Tyre Chapel.

 Take a stretch while walking through the grounds of this historic village.
 The Cooper-Conner House is considered the oldest house in Montgomery County.
 It was originally built by slave labor on Old River Road by the Dead River (near the fork of the Oconee and Ocmulgee Rivers) for Richard Cooper.
 Cooper was a Revolutionary soldier and was buried in the Dead River Cemetery in 1821.
 The Cooper-Conner House was once being torn down by hunters to fuel their campfires, so it was moved to the Brewton-Parker College campus, and restored with handmade nails, wooden pegs, and hewn with hand axes.
 The holes in the walls were designed to use guns for protection from Indian attacks if necessary.

 Often in conjunction with Alumni Day at Brewton-Parker College and during the Vidalia Onion Festival , tours of the village will take visitors back in time by exploring 2 cabins, a stable, and a chapel and detailing the daily lives of those living in this area.
 The tour explores this region’s farming, religion, and connection to slavery and the Civil War.